minio/minio/docs/sts/ldap.md

 MINIO_IDENTITY_LDAP_COMMENT                 (sentence)  optionally add a comment to this setting
 ```

-### Supported modes of operation ###

-The two supported modes of LDAP configuration differ in how the MinIO server derives the Distinguished Name (DN) of the user from their username provided in the STS API. _Exactly one must be used in a valid configuration_.

 Once a unique DN for the user is derived, the server verifies the user's credentials with the LDAP server and on success, looks up the user's groups via a configured group search query and finally temporary object storage credentials are generated and returned.

-#### Lookup-Bind Mode (Recommended) ####
+### Lookup-Bind

-In this mode, the a low-privilege read-only LDAP service account is configured in the MinIO server by providing the account's Distinguished Name (DN) and password.
-It is the new and preferred mode for LDAP integration.
+A low-privilege read-only LDAP service account is configured in the MinIO server by providing the account's Distinguished Name (DN) and password.
 This service account is used by the MinIO server to lookup a user's DN given their username.
 The lookup is performed via an LDAP search filter query that is also configured by the administrator.

-This mode is enabled by setting the following variables:

 ```
 MINIO_IDENTITY_LDAP_LOOKUP_BIND_DN          (string)    DN for LDAP read-only service account used to perform DN and group lookups